WPKepler/wpkepler.github.io/essays/Java-Script-Reflection.md

 Changing gears, athletic software engineering is really appealing to me.
 It seems like a fast way to learn material well.
 I find practice WODs useful, and I think that this style of learning is more akin to the kind of learning that happens on the job and as the result of working on interesting projects, which I think is the most authentic kind.
 Of course, it also has the benefit of classroom-style instruction, where we are being instructed by people who actually know the answers and are able to lean on expertise instead of simply shrugging and thinking to ourselves: "I guess this works."

 The practice WODs can be stressful, but that is part of what's appealing about them.
 As a person who struggles with studying but enjoys learning interesting things in situations with stakes, the WODs are perfect.
 I think the class setup will work as well for me as anything ever has.
 Does that mean it will work?
 I hope so.

+As of 1/30/24 -- There's another cool thing we've learned how to do in JavaScript--publish updates to our websites using GitHub Desktop.